anitab-org/stem-diverse-tv-cms/README.md

 ## Technical Stack

-For CMS we will be using React JS.
+- React JS.

 ## Setup and run

-TBD
+To setup the project locally follow the instructions:

 #### Fork